 By April 1850 the coin situation had come to the attention of the state legislature and during the same month laws were passed which prohibited private mints.
 Simultaneously, to fill the demand for coined money, the California legislature created the State Assay Office, which was responsible for assaying gold dust, forming it into bars, and stamping it value and fineness thereon.
 The State Assay Office is unique because it was the only establishment of its kind ever operated in the United States under the authority of a state government, and because its issues were so closely allied to that of gold coinage it is questionable that it did not violate the constitutional clause against state coinage.
 The State Assay Office was soon superseded by The U.S. Assay Office, which was established by Federal statute on September 30, 1850.
 Moffat & Co. became the contractor for the U.S. Assay Office and began operations in this capacity in February 1851.
 A month later the state prohibition on private coinage was repealed, since well over a million dollars’ worth of gold had been privately coined in the first quarter of 1851 alone, so great was the demand for bars and coins.

-Although Moffat & Co. became associated with the U.S. government as its assay contractor, they always recognized the right of private persons or firms to issue their own gold coins.
-In responding to criticisms leveled directly at them during the passage of the state prohibition on private issues they stated : “We aver that we have violated no law of the United States in regard to coining (our own) money; that we have defrauded no man of one cent by issuing our coin; that we have in no instance refused or failed to redeem in current money of the United States all such issues without detention or delay, and we hold ourselves ready now and at all times hereafter to do so . . .
+Although Moffat & Co. became associated with the U.S. government as its assay contractor, they always recognised the right of private persons or firms to issue their own gold coins.
+In responding to criticisms leveled directly at them during the passage of the state prohibition on private issues they stated: “We aver that we have violated no law of the United States in regard to coining (our own) money; that we have defrauded no man of one cent by issuing our coin; that we have in no instance refused or failed to redeem in current money of the United States all such issues without detention or delay, and we hold ourselves ready now and at all times hereafter to do so . . .
 We hold ourselves responsible for the accuracy of our stamp, whether it be upon bullion or in the forms of ingots or coin.
 If there be error then the party aggrieved has his remedy at common law.”

 Moffat & Co. was apparently the most responsible of the private concerns minting money, for in April 1851, the businesses of San Francisco placed an embargo on all private gold coinage except Moffat.
 The remainder of the private issues were soon sent to the U.S. Assay Office, slugs of not less than fifty dollars were to be issued.
 Such ingots were too large for normal trade and soon a demand grew for coins of smaller denominations.
 Moffat & Co., as contractors for the U.S. Assay Office, requested authority to issue such coins.
 Since their authority was not forthcoming, in the end Moffat & Co bowed to the demands of the merchants and minted such soins under their own authority and mark.

 The situation worsened in 1852, when the U.S. Customs House refused to accept the fifty dollar ingots issued by the U.S. Assay Office.
 Although these slugs were issued under the direct authority of the Federal government, their fineness was only that of the average California gold, perhaps 887/1000 fine.
 A new federal law required that all customs duties be paid in gold coinage of the fineness of standard U.S. coins, which was 900/1000 fine.
 Therefore the Treasury Department instructed its agents not to accept the issues of its own Assay Office, until these issues met the required fineness.
-The Washington authorities did not seem to recognize the ridiculousness of their decision, which not only disparaged their own issues, but practically denied the merchants any circulating medium at all.
+The Washington authorities did not seem to recognise the ridiculousness of their decision, which not only disparaged their own issues, but practically denied the merchants any circulating medium at all.
 Eventually the controversy was settled by having the Assay Office conform to the higher fineness.

 The Federal mint, which had long been agitated for in California, went into partial operation in April 1854.
 Within a few years it satisfied all the demand for coins.
 Until it went into full-scale operation, however, the demand for circulating coins was met by the issues of such private concerns as Kellogg & Richter, Kellogg & Humbert, and Wass.
 Molitor & Co.
 At the end of 1855 it was estimated that there was still some five to eight million dollars’ worth of private coin in circulation.
 In the summer of 1856 coin was needed in San Francisco for export purposes, and both the issues of the U.S. mint and private coins were used to meet this need.
 By October 1856 the Federal mint was apparently able to meet all demands for coins in domestic circulation and for export, so that private issues of gold coin quietly passed out of existence.
 There is no record of any further private minting in California after this time.